P/E RATIO: [FAIL]

 If the growth rate of the prior three quarter's earnings, 89.42%, (versus the same three quarters a year earlier) is less than the growth rate of the current quarter earnings, 130.00%, (versus the same quarter one year ago) then the stock passes.

 EPS GROWTH FOR CURRENT QUARTER MUST BE GREATER THAN THE HISTORICAL GROWTH RATE: [PASS]

 The EPS growth rate for the current quarter, 130.00% must be greater than or equal to the historical growth which is 39.69%.
 ILMN would therefore pass this test.

 EARNINGS PERSISTENCE: [FAIL]

-The final important criterion in this approach is that Earnings Growth be at least 15% per year.
-ILMN's long-term growth rate of 13.28%, Based on the average of the 3, 4 and 5 year historical EPS growth rates, fails the minimum required.
+One final earnings test required is that the long-term earnings growth rate must be at least 15% per year.
+ILMN's long-term growth rate of 39.69%, Based on the average of the 3, 4 and 5 year historical EPS growth rates, passes this test.

 TOTAL DEBT/EQUITY RATIO: [FAIL]

 A final criterion is that a company must not have a high level of debt.
 A high level of total debt, due to high interest expenses, can have a very negative effect on earnings if business moderately turns down.
 If a company does have a high level, an investor may want to avoid this stock altogether.
 ILMN's Debt/Equity (80.16%) is considered high relative to its industry (65.39%) and fails this test.